IamSebastianDev/template-svelte-express/readme.md

 <!-- @format -->

-# TypeScript Svelte Express SCSS Surrealdb Template
+# TypeScript Svelte Express SCSS Template

 This template can be used as a opinionated starting point for a typescript svelte based app.
 It uses several tools to enhance the dx aspect of creating an application.
 Read more about how the different aspects of the template in the [`Contributing Guidelines`](./contributing.md).